 IMEMG is the European Organisation assembling leading armament groups working with IM technologies.
-It aims to represent the viewpoint of the armament industry with regards to relevant transnational regulations and requirements.
-This paper is the result of common work carried out by its Hazard Assessment & Classification and Cost & Benefit Analysis Expert Working Groups.
-IM brings safety for soldiers and survivability for combat platforms, enhancing battle winning capability and reducing consequences of peacetime accidental events.
-Logistic benefits due to the introduction of IM for armed forces can be demonstrated through reduced SSD 1.2.3 safety distances.
+It aims at expressing the viewpoint of the armament industry with regards to relevant transnational regulations and requirements.
+This paper is the result of common work carried out by the Hazard Assessment & Classification EWG and the Cost & Benefit Analysis EWG.
+IM bring safety for soldiers and survivability for combat platforms enhancing battle winning capability and reducing consequences of peacetime accidental events.
+Logistic benefits due to the introduction of IM for armed forces can be taken through SSD1.2.3 safety distances.
 However, this is limited to military storage.
-How could this be extended?
-An overview of civilian regulations is presented with examples of how they are applied in various European countries.
-Up to now, no practical correlation could be made between UN HD and IM standards.
-Consequently, today's qualified IM products in the inventory are still handled and stored by non-military personnel in the same manner as conventional ordnance, with no real benefit for logistics.
-In an attempt to solve this issue, a proposition for harmonisation of HD1.6 criteria with STANAG 4439 requirements is being prepared by national experts.
-The EIDS requirement would be limited to the main charge.
+How could this being extended?
+Civilian regulations overview is presented with examples of how they are applied in various European countries.
+Up to now, no practical correlation could be made between UN HD and IM standard.
+Consequently, today's' qualified IM in the inventory are still handled and stored by non-military as ordinary ordnance with no real benefit for logistics.
+In an attempt to solve this issue, a proposition for harmonisation of HD1.6 criteria with STANAG 4439 requirements was prepared by national experts.
+Then, HD 1.6 criteria amendment has been approved by UN Committee of Experts on 10 December 2010 and it has been published on 8 March 2011.
+The EIDS (become EIS) requirement is limited to the main charge.
 This is a significant step forward.
 Nevertheless, some unrealistic criteria are maintained and even new ones introduced!
-Therefore, HD1.6 would remain an unattainable standard for current IM technologies.
-However, even with existing regulation, the explosives manufacturing industry can benefit from the use of safer explosive compositions in every day operations.
-Reduction of regulatory constraints can be achieved due to the reduction / elimination of accidental detonation risks; thus the accidental effects are limited to lower order burning reactions.
-Finally, benefits that may be achieved by the development of specific regulations for IM can be illustrated by the use of Cost Benefits Analysis (CBA) applied throughout the life cycle from cradle to grave (i.e. across the complete Manufacture to Target / Disposal Sequence (MTDS)).
-Dedicated CBA tools have the potential to help quantify the cost savings provided by IM at each stage of the MTDS.
-IM provides enhanced safety during peacetime phases of the MTDS (production, storage, transport etc.) as well as during military logistics operations.
-A better understanding of these improvements when preparing future regulations will be profitable to all.
+Therefore, HD1.6 would remain an unattainable standard for a long time onwards.
+However, even with existing regulation, explosives manufacturing industry can benefit from the use of safer explosive compositions in every day operations.
+Reduction of regulation constraints can be achieved through the reduction/elimination of accidental detonation risks; thus the accidental effects are limited to thermal flux.
+Finally, interests for the development of specific regulations for IM are underlined by some Cost Benefits Analysis (CBA) all along life cycle from cradle-to-grave.
+Tools dedicated to this aspect may help to quantify some cost evolutions provided by IM, step-by-step.
+IM enhance safety of peacetime phases (production, storage, transport ...) as well as during military logistics operations.
+A better acknowledgment of these improvements into future regulations will be profitable to all.